condemn

 • Denounce: To publicly declare something to be wrong or evil.

-• Censure: To express severe disapproval, typically in a formal statement.
+• Censure: To express severe disapproval, often formally.

 Verb